Common Non-Contact Measurement Devices & Methods

 It’s important to note that the application of these methods and the selection of adequate sensors and transducers primarily depends on the physical property being measured and recorded, as well as the application for which the measurements are made.
 Here’s a breakdown of non-contact measurement methods:

-Laser triangulation is also used in industrial settings, particularly automation, robotics, and quality control processes.
+All of these technology types are used in industrial settings, particularly automation, robotics, and quality control processes.

 Ultrasonic Measurements